Anti-Submarine Division (Royal Navy): Responsibilities

 When the division's was created, most weapons available to navy to counter submarine warfare had been put in place, but were often ineffective.
 Initially the majority of anti-submarine work was being conducted by the Auxiliary Patrol who was also engaged in operational seek and destroy tasks.

 The Anti-Submarine Warfare Division synced its activities with that of the Minesweeping Division since it also dealt with the other under-water threat that of mining conducted by the enemy.
 This required large numbers of small anti-submarine vessels similar in some aspects to those employed on minesweeping.

 Many of these small type of vessels were built and were equipped for both types of duty (AS) and (MS).
-At the start of world war one many trawlers were requisitioned, then were converted for these type of tasks, each civilian port, and naval base had its own allocation of ships for local coastal defence work.
+At the start of world war one many trawlers were requisitioned, then were converted for these types of tasks, each civilian port, and naval base had its own allocation of ships for local coastal defence work.